We’re excited to share creative ideas to make your Purim Basket, or Mishloach Manot, extra special and memorable.

 Not anymore!
 Not with the Perfect Hamentashen Guide from CookKosher.com.

 Don’t feel like cooking?
-At William Greenberg Desserts you can buy some of the best Purim desserts in your choice of Apricot, Cherry, Prune or Poppy.
+You can pick up some of the best Purim desserts in your choice of Apricot, Cherry, Prune, Poppy and even tella at your local bakeries or supermarkets!

 Tired of the same old hamentashen?
 Want to try something different this year?
 Here are 5 of our favorite unique ideas for hamentashen.
 Enjoy!